Daily readings

 Friday, March 13, 2026

 Friday of the 3rd week of Lent.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationFriday of the 3rd week of Lent